skycommand/markdown-guide/_tools/vscode.md

 Markdown extensions available in the Visual Studio marketplace extend it with the following features:

-* Extended syntax (e.g. "Markdown Extended")
+* Extended syntax (e.g. the "Markdown Extended" extension)
-* Markdown code formatting (e.g. "Prettier - Code formatter")
+* Markdown code formatting (e.g. the "Prettier - Code formatter" extension)
-* Exporting to other formats (e.g. "Markdown Preview Enhanced")
+* Exporting to other formats (e.g. the "Markdown Preview Enhanced" extension)
-* UI elements (e.g. "Markdown Shortcuts")
+* UI elements (e.g. the "Markdown Shortcuts" extension)
-* Extended markdown syntax highlighting (e.g. "One Dark Pro")
+* Extended markdown syntax highlighting (e.g. the "One Dark Pro" extension)
-* Linting (e.g. "markdownlint") – It is a feature for developers but a huge annoyance for ordinary writers
+* Linting (e.g. the "markdownlint" extension) – It is a feature for developers but a huge annoyance for ordinary writers
-* Style-compliance kits for different services (e.g. "Docs Authoring Pack" for Microsoft Docs)
+* Style-compliance kits for different services (e.g. the "Docs Authoring Pack" extension for Microsoft Docs)
-* Spelling check (e.g. "Code Spell Checker")
+* Spelling check (e.g. the "Code Spell Checker" extension)

 {% include image.html file="/assets/images/tools/vscode-extended.png" alt="Visual Studio Code, with Markdown Preview Enhanced, Markdownlint, and One Dark Pro" lazy="yes" %}